We re-opened on 2011 as “Tokyo Central Youth Hostel”, accommodating more than 35,000 guests per year, of which the 40 percent are from overseas.

 Our hostel is located near Iidabashi Station, where is the heart of Tokyo.
 It is a very convenient location, where you can take Jr lines or Tokyo metro lines and go to Shinjuku, Tokyo, Ueno, Akihabara, Asakusa, Harajuku, Ginza and Roppongi.

-The facility consists of 4 to 10 people dormitory style rooms with Japanese style tatami rooms located on the 18th and 19th floors overlooking a panoramic view of Tokyo.
+The facility consists in 4 to 10 people bunk bed dormitory style rooms and Japanese style tatami rooms located on the 18th and 19th floors overlooking a panoramic view of Tokyo.

-We are popular among youth organizations, young ladies and families because of the safety (No one can come in from 1am to 6am without permission.
-Public transportation stop around 0:30, anyway).
+We are popular among youth organizations, young ladies and families because of the safety.
+For the security of the building and our guests we have a curfew that no one can come in or going out from 11pm to 6am.

 "Hospitality Square" by volunteer